 We cultivate a portfolio of basic experimental studies involving humans or animals, observational studies, and mechanistic clinical trials.

 We strive to ensure that fundamental knowledge arising from our portfolio has the potential to reduce the burden of cancer at the individual and population levels.
-Thus, we prioritize studies that engage individuals and segments of the U.S. population that have been typically underrepresented, underserved, and excluded from biomedical, clinical, behavioral, and social sciences research.

 Lived experience and social identity shape how knowledge is generated, interpreted, and translated for public health benefit.
-We have a scientific and ethical imperative to nurture and sustain a diverse pool of talented researchers engaged in biobehavioral and psychological science research that informs cancer prevention and control.
+We have a scientific and ethical imperative to nurture and sustain a broad pool of talented researchers engaged in biobehavioral and psychological science research that informs cancer prevention and control.

 Featured Funding Announcement